AF-1/sobras/lms-jivelite-change-font/README.md

 ====

 The *default font* of players with jivelite as graphical frontend (**piCorePlayer**,SB **Touch**, SB **Radio**, **SqueezePlay**...) is **Free Sans** which **does not include** the [**black star**](https://www.fileformat.info/info/unicode/char/2605/index.htm) (unicode 2605) character ★.<br><br>
-So if you want to use the **black star character to display track ratings** you will have to **make your player use a different font** that includes the black star character.<br>
+So if you want to use the **black star character to display track ratings** you will have to **make your player use a different font** that includes the black star character.<br><br>

-I don't take any responsibility if you mess up your device in the process.
-If you forgot to back up the original files before modifying them and it goes wrong, of course, you can always reset the firmware (restore factory settings).<br>
 Luckily, the process is not difficult.
-You can either use an applet to install the font on your device and copying the new fonts to your device manually using SSH.<br><br>
+You can either use an applet to install the font on your device or copy the new fonts to your device manually using SSH.<br><br>

 ## Install fonts with FontReplacer applet

-Use the **FontReplacer applet** (from the LMS plugin/applet repository) to install an expanded version of the default FreeSans font. *I haven't tested this at all.* Since it's supposed to be very easy I recommend you try this first if you don't feel comfortable using SSH.<br><br><br>
+Use the **FontReplacer applet** (from the LMS plugin/applet repository) to install an expanded version of the default FreeSans font. *I haven't tested this at all.* It's supposed to be very easy.
+So I recommend you try this first if you don't feel comfortable using SSH.<br><br><br>

 ## Copy fonts to device using SSH

-If you have **SSH access**(*) enabled on your device **download the [font files](https://github.com/AF-1/sobras/tree/main/lms-jivelite-change-font/new_fonts) from this repository** and use the commands for your device type below.<br><br>
+If you have **SSH access**(*) enabled on your device **download the [font files](https://github.com/AF-1/sobras/tree/main/lms-jivelite-change-font/new_fonts) from this repository** and use the commands for your device type below.
+Since the *new* font files have to have the same name as the original fonts I've already renamed them.<br><br>

 ### piCorePlayer